pypa/packaging.python.org/source/discussions/downstream-packaging.rst

   the ones present during upstream release testing.

 - Testing the package in an environment closely resembling the production setup.
-This can detect issues caused by nontrivial interactions between different installed packages, including packages that are not dependencies of your package, but nevertheless can cause issues.
+This can detect issues caused by non-trivial interactions between different installed packages, including packages that are not dependencies of your package, but nevertheless can cause issues.